 Captured in song by the likes of The Kinks and in art by no less than Claude Monet, the South Bank is a beautiful part of central London.
 It’s perfect for loved ones to stroll along on a crisp weekend morning on the way to an art gallery, or to browse together arm in arm, unobserved in the afternoon crowds.
 End the day with dinner for two overlooking great views like that world-famous Waterloo sunset.

 For a truly special occasion, book yourself a romantic visit in a private capsule designed just for two.
 Share a bottle of Pommery Brut Royal Champagne, nibble on Hotel Chocolat truffles and spend quality time while taking in the panoramic views accompanied by your own London Eye host.
 Cupid’s Capsule bookings are available daily.

 A leisurely wander around the bustling food stalls of Borough Market at Bankside (the area south of the river, between Blackfriars Bridge and London Bridge), offers a classy way to start the day.
 Grab a gourmet cup from the Monmouth Coffee Company then browse for prime ingredients to take home for lunch, or find a table at Roast on the first floor and enjoy excellent British dining.

-The restaurant on the top floor of Oxo Tower is a great choice for fine modern British dining, while the bustle of the Brasserie is enhanced by live music.
-On Sunday evenings especially, there is a romantically mellow jazz mood when the live bill features piano and female voice.
+The restaurant on the top floor of Oxo Tower is a great choice for fine modern British dining, while the sophisticated bustle of the Brasserie is often enhanced by live music.
+Head here at dusk and watch the sunset over the Thames as lively chat and the clink of glasses fills the air.